I loooove using Cuddle Fleece for making softies!

 The other side is a little shaggier looking.
 The pile is a bit longer, and a teeny bit more irregular.
 Use this as the right side when you want a rougher look.

-You can also combine the two textures in one softie like I did with this Bailey Bear.
+You can also combine the two textures in one softie like I did with that green Bailey Bear.
 I used the shaggier side on his belly patch.

 How do you mark on it?